sureshbathala01/Primary-Vagrant/README.md

 Primary Vagrant
 =============

-## Note

-I've done some heavy updates to Primary Vagrant to utilize Ubuntu 14.04 as well as a few other goodies.
-If you don't want to or can't update for some reason you can find the old version in the [Precise](https://github.com/ChrisWiegman/Primary-Vagrant/tree/Precise) branch.

-## About

 Primary Vagrant is intended for WordPress plugin, theme, and core development, as well as general PHP development, and can be used as a replacement for local development stacks such as MAMP, XAMPP, and others.

-Although [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) by 10up is great (and I still use it for NGINX work), I wanted a few major changes.
-First, I wanted Apache instead of NGINX and, second, I wanted to use Puppet instead of Bash.
-Using VVV and Puppet as a base, this repository attempts to address their shortcomings for my own work with a Vagrant configuration that is ready to go for WordPress plugin or theme development.
+Although [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) is great (and I still use it for some work), I wanted a few major changes.
+First, I wanted Apache instead of NGINX and, second, I wanted to use a more comprehensive provisioning tool like Puppet instead of Bash.
+Using VVV and Puppet as a base, this repository attempts to address these requirements for my own work with a Vagrant configuration that is ready to go for WordPress plugin or theme development.

-The repository contains a basic Vagrant configuration that will configure the following goodies:
+The repository contains a Vagrant configuration with Puppet modules that will configure the following goodies:

 * Ubuntu 14.04 LTS
 * [Apache](http://httpd.apache.org)